-Keyboard Backlight Application
+Keyboard Backlight Application (for Illuminated Keyboards)

-The keyboard Backlight application can be accessed by pressing the Fn plus key.
-Click the Help button in the application to display the configuration keys.
+The Keyboard Backlight application can be accessed by pressing the Fn plus key (or by clicking the button in the Gaming section of the Control Center).
 Note this will also affect the LEDs (e.g. Touchpad, Power Button, Top Case Logo etc.) for Model B computers.